 What to expect and how you'll make an impact

 In Cambodia, people with disabilities are often excluded from society and can struggle to get the help they need.
 Elementary schools in Cambodia run special needs programs, but often there are too many students and not enough teachers.
-The help of volunteers means that staff are able split classes into smaller groups to provide more effective and personalised care which can make a huge difference to students’ quality of life.
+The help of volunteers means that staff are able split classes into smaller groups to provide more effective and personalized care which can make a huge difference to students’ quality of life.

 As a Special Needs volunteer in Phnom Penh, you’ll be helping those with a range of disabilities including cerebral palsy, Down syndrome, autism, and other intellectual disabilities and they are typically babies up to young adults.
 You may also take part in outreach work, where you’ll visit the homes of students who cannot attend class.

 Special Needs volunteers may find themselves helping with a range of tasks including: